wandb/weave/docs/docs/guides/integrations/google-gemini.md

 Weave native client integration with the `google-generativeai` python package is currently in development
 :::

-While we build the native integration with the Gemini API native python package, you can easily integrate Weave with the Gemini API yourself simply by initializing Weave with `weave.init('name of your project')` and then wrapping the calls that call your LLMs with `weave.op()`

-See [Quickstart](/quickstart) for more details.
+While we build the native integration with the Gemini API native python package, you can easily integrate Weave with the Gemini API yourself simply by initializing Weave with `weave.init('<your-project-name>')` and then wrapping the calls that call your LLMs with `weave.op()`.
+See our guide on [tracing](/guides/tracking/tracing) for more details.